stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/README.md

 By the end of this book, you will be equipped with the skills you need to use pandas to ensure the veracity of your data, visualize it for effective decision-making, and reliably reproduce analysis across multiple domains.

 ## What You Will Learn
-*Prerequisite: Basic knowledge of Python or past experience with another language (R, SAS, MATLAB, etc.).*
+*Prerequisite: Basic knowledge of Python or past experience with another language (R, SAS, MATLAB, etc.)&mdash;consult the `ch_01/python_101.ipynb` Jupyter notebook for a Python refresher.*
 - Understand how data analysts and scientists gather and analyze data
 - Perform data analysis and data wrangling in Python
 - Combine, group, and aggregate data from multiple sources